heremaps/xyz-documentation/docs/cli/basic-features.md

 ##### Chunking

 You can adjust the "chunk" size when streaming an upload.
 This controls the number of features that the CLI sends to the API at a time.
 The default chunk size is 200 features.

 > #### Tip
 >
 > Using `-c 1` and `-e` can help troubleshoot problematic features in individual GeoJSON features.

 ###### Large features

 You may see upload errors from the CLI if your features are large, complex geometries.
 By decreasing the chunk size, you may still be able to upload these large features.
 Try `-c 100`, or even `-c 10` or `-c 1`.

 As of v1.6, if the CLI receives a `413 Request Entity Too Large` error, it will cut the chunk size in half in an attempt to upload the features.

-If you continue to see errors -- probably because a single feature is larger than the limit of the API gateway (approximately 10MB -- you may need to [simplify the geometry](tutorials/shapefiles.md) before uploading them.
+If you continue to see errors -- probably because a single feature is larger than the limit of the API gateway (approximately 10 MB -- you may need to [simplify the geometry](tutorials/shapefiles.md) before uploading them.

 ###### Small features

 If your features are small, like you might see in a GeoJSON file containing points or a CSV, you will see faster uploads if you increase the chunk size.
 For example, `-c 1000` will enable the CLI to upload 1000 features at a time.
-If the features are very simple, `-c 10000` may also be approproate.
+If the features are very simple, `-c 10000` may also be appropriate.
 As long as the chunk size is below the size of the API gateway, this will speed up your upload.
 The CLI will notify you if there is an upload error.
 (You can see more detailed errors using `-e`.)

 Note that if you need to restart your upload, existing features will not be duplicated.

 ##### Upload and stream large CSV and GeoJSON files

-To upload very large CSV and GeoJSON files to your Data Hub space, will will need to use `-s` -- this will stream the file and avoid Node.js memory errors.
+To upload very large CSV and GeoJSON files to your Data Hub space, you will need to use `-s` -- this will stream the file and avoid Node.js memory errors.
 It will also be considerably faster than the standard upload method.
 (Note that you cannot currently stream a shapefile.)

 ```console
 here xyz upload YOUR_SPACE_ID -f /Users/xyz/big_data.csv -s